2023 Solar Incentives Guide for Harrison, WI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to get in touch with your local Harrison solar panel company.
+More information about the new Inflation Reduction Act can be found here.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local Harrison solar panel installation expert directly.

 State & Local Solar Incentives